 Why Use A Bed Bug Dog?

 Most human bed bug inspections involve removing all infested items, such as bedding, furniture and carpets, which can be very time consuming, disruptive and expensive.
-Max and Daisy, using their keen sense of smell, can detect live bed bugs and viable bed bug eggs with a high level of accuracy.
+Bull, Daisy & Jack, using their keen sense of smell, can detect live bed bugs and viable bed bug eggs with a high level of accuracy.
 Instead of tearing a room apart to inspect for bed bugs, Wil-Kil’s canine teams can find the bed bugs within minutes, making the inspection more accurate and cost-effective compared to traditional detection methods.

 Provide post-treatment follow-up.
 We’ll conduct post-treatment inspections with our bed bug dogs to determine if live bed bugs are still present in the environment and if the bed bugs have moved beyond the treatment area.

 Meet Bull, Daisy and Jack: Wil-Kil’s Bed Bug Dogs

 Bull, Daisy and Jack, our Beagles, may look cute and friendly, but in reality they are highly trained professional bed bug detection specialists, who were trained by J&K Canine Academy based in High Springs, Florida.
 J&K Canine Academy is a National Entomology Scent Detection Canine Association (NESDCA) certified training facility that provides the only termite and bed bug programs in the world with scientifically proven results.
 Bull, Daisy and Jack, along with their handlers, Jason, Mike and Rick, are certified annually by NESDCA to ensure that their bed bug teams only detect live bed bugs and viable eggs.

 What Do I Need to Do Before the Bed Bug Dog Arrives?

 Before our bed bug dog arrives, there are a few helpful hints to help make the inspection a successful one.
 Please check out our pre-inspection checklist.

 Helpful Information From Daisy, Bull and Jack About Bed Bugs…